-Elimination diets, such as the Specific Carbohydrate Diet™ (SCD), have gained traction as potential treatments for IBD and other inflammatory and autoimmune disorders.
+Elimination diets, such as SCD, have gained traction as potential treatments for IBD and other inflammatory and autoimmune disorders.

-The SCD is an elimination diet that emphasizes the removal of certain types of carbohydrate-containing foods based on their chemical structure.
+SCD is an elimination diet that emphasizes removing certain types of carbohydrate-containing foods based on their chemical structure.

-The SCD claims to inhibit the growth of such bacteria and restore digestive function by eliminating all carbohydrate food sources that have two or more linked sugar molecules (di-, oligo- and polysaccharides).
+SCD proponents claim that it inhibits the growth of such bacteria and restores digestive function by eliminating all carbohydrate food sources with two or more linked sugar molecules.

 Though many carbs are prohibited, the SCD does permit carb sources that have single, unbound sugar molecules — or monosaccharides — as your digestive tract absorbs them more easily.

-The diet labels any food or food additive “illegal” that contains two or more chemically linked sugar molecules.
+The diet labels any food or additive containing two or more chemically linked sugar molecules “illegal.”
 The SCD guidebook, “Breaking the Vicious Cycle,” collectively refers to these foods as complex carbs.

 As you can imagine, the list of banned foods is extensive.
-Here are a few of the main groups of illegal foods:
+Common examples include:

-- Grains and pseudograins, including rice, wheat, corn, quinoa, millet, etc.
+- Grains and pseudo-grains, including rice, wheat, corn, quinoa, and millet

 - Processed meats and meats with additives